nitin0550/live-streaming-class/README.md

 ## License

-This project is available under the MIT License.
+This project is available under the nitin maurya.

 ## Support